1EdTech/openbadges-specification/Assertion/latest.md

 * [`salt`](#identity-object-salt)

-The purpose and data type for each of these properties follow.
+The data type and purpose of each property is as follows.

 <a name="identity-object-identity"></a>
 * `identity : <text>` __required__<br/>